SwiftyStar/Custom-Tab-Bar/README.md

 You may want some EnvironmentObject or other method that is updated when a new tab is selected - if you want to be able to perform some other actions when they are selected.

+I've added an accessibility hint for the tabs, but you may want to test in Voice Over and add additional labeling.

 # Example

 iPhone 8